GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

   @bustamante_multi-step-ahead_2017
 ]
 In the same period, Bustamante et al. presented a similar pipeline in a collection of articles #bustamante.
-In their foundational paper @bustamante_three-stage_2015, they introduced a three-stage strategy to combine a mobile robot control scheme and the associated source location estimator.
+In their initial paper @bustamante_three-stage_2015, they introduced a three-stage strategy to combine a mobile robot control scheme and the associated source location estimator.
 The first stage consists of the short-term detection of azimuth and activity.
 This step solely leverages the most recent binaural features.
-The #acr("DoA") estimator is a maximum likelihood estimator derived directly from the #acr("DFT") of the listened signal.
+Their #acr("DoA") estimator is a maximum likelihood estimator that directly takes the #acr("DFT") of the listened signal as input.
 Both the single-source and multi-source cases are handled.
 The latter is addressed by an #acr("EM") algorithm that iteratively performs source separation (E-step) and source localization (M-step).
-Conversely, the second stage aggregates these data over time and combines them with past motor commands.
+Conversely, the second stage aggregates the data over time and combines it with past motor commands.
 This provides a progressively finer estimate of the source's relative location.
 Finally, the third stage is computing the following control command by implementing a feedback loop.
-The first two phases were tested in an anechoic room, and the results were promising.
+The first two phases were tested in an anechoic room.
 A technical solution for the third stage is provided in @bustamante_towards_2016.
 They model the source localization's posterior distribution as a Gaussian mixture and use a Kalman filter to predict the next state posterior pdf.
 The control commands are computed by solving an optimization problem that maximizes the mutual information between the predicted sensor position and the sound source's measurement.